Symmetries of excitons: Symmetries of excitonic states

 The new representation matrices are identical for all elements within a given coset.
 The group multiplication rule for two elements $g_1 = \{ R_1 \ | \ \boldsymbol{\tau}_1 \}$ and $g_2 = \{ R_2 \ | \ \boldsymbol{\tau}_2 \}$ from two different cosets is given by

 where $\mathbf{G}_0 = R_1^{-1}\mathbf{Q} - \mathbf{Q}$.
-If $\mathbf{G}_0 = 0$, or if there are no fractional translations in the little group $\mathcal{G}_{\mathbf{Q}}$, then $\bar{\mathscr{D}}_{\mathbf{Q}}$ corresponds to a linear representation; otherwise, it corresponds to a projective representation of the point group $\mathcal{P}_{\mathbf{Q}}$.
+If $\mathbf{G}_0 = 0$, or if there are no fractional translations in the little group $\mathcal{G}_{\mathbf{Q}}$ (more precisely if $e^{-i\mathbf{G}_0\cdot \boldsymbol{\tau}_2} = 1$), then $\bar{\mathscr{D}}_{\mathbf{Q}}$ corresponds to a linear representation; otherwise, it corresponds to a projective representation of the point group $\mathcal{P}_{\mathbf{Q}}$.
 In other words, $\mathscr{D}_{\mathbf{Q}}$ corresponds to a trivial projective representation of the point group if $\mathbf{G}_0 = 0$, in which case the representations can be mapped to ordinary representations via the phase transformation given in Eq.~\eqref{eq:new_rep_group_mul}, and to a non-trivial projective representation otherwise.
 This implies that, as in the case of phonons~\cite{RevModPhys.40.1}, the excitonic states can be labeled by the projective irreducible representations of the little point groups.
-For demonstration purposes, we consider only points where $\mathbf{G}_0 = 0$ or where the symmetries are symmorphic, so that the trivial projective representations can be mapped to the ordinary representations of the point groups.
+For demonstration purposes, we consider only points where $e^{-i\mathbf{G}_0\cdot \boldsymbol{\tau}_2} = 1$, so that the trivial projective representations can be mapped to the ordinary representations of the point groups.
 Non-trivial projective representations can be worked out following the procedure described in Refs.~\cite{el2008symmetry,Kim1999Jun}.

 To obtain the irreducible labels for the excitonic states, we consider each degenerate subspace block $\bar{\mathscr{D}}^i_{\mathbf{Q}}(g) = \mathscr{D}^i_{\mathbf{Q}}(g) e^{i\mathbf{Q}\cdot \boldsymbol{\tau}}$ of $\bar{\mathscr{D}}_{\mathbf{Q}}$ and decompose into the direct sum of irreducible representations i.e.,